89th Academy Awards: Ceremony information

-Due to the mixed reception and low ratings of the previous year's ceremony, producers David Hill and Reginald Hudlin declined to helm the Oscar production.
-They were replaced by Michael De Luca and Jennifer Todd as producers.
-Actor and comedian Chris Rock told Variety regarding if he would return to host, "someone else will do it."
+On August 31, 2016, AMPAS renewed their deal with ABC to broadcast the Academy Awards through 2028.
+The Hollywood Reporter reported that the producers of the previous year's ceremony, David Hill and Reginald Hudlin, were not asked to return.
+Its host Chris Rock told Variety regarding whether he would return to host, "someone else will do it."
+On November 4, 2016, Michael De Luca and Jennifer Todd were announced as the producers of the 89th ceremony.
 On December 5, 2016, it was announced that Jimmy Kimmel would host the ceremony.
+The Hollywood Reporter reported that Disney–ABC Television Group urged AMPAS to consider him, as he was the host of the ABC's Jimmy Kimmel Live!.
 Kimmel expressed that it was truly an honor and a thrill to be asked to host Academy Awards, commenting "Mike and Jennifer have an excellent plan and their enthusiasm is infectious.
 I am honored to have been chosen to host the 89th and final Oscars."

-Due to his hosting duties, ABC did not broadcast a special episode of Jimmy Kimmel Live! following the ceremony, as in past years.
+On February 8, 2017, Glenn Weiss was announced as the director, for the second year in a row.
+On February 14, 2017, producers announced the creative team, including the production designer Derek McLane (for his fifth consecutive year), writers Billy Kimball and Jon Macks, musical director Harold Wheeler and lighting designer Robert Dickinson.
+Due to Kimmel's hosting duties, ABC did not broadcast a special episode of Jimmy Kimmel Live! following the ceremony, as in past years.
 Instead, ABC aired Live from Hollywood: The After Party, co-hosted by Anthony Anderson and Lara Spencer of Good Morning America.
-The stage set was designed by Derek McLane.